 Cut to the chase

 - What is it?
-The first smart TV from smartphone-maker OnePlus
+The first smart TV range from smartphone-maker OnePlus

-Lau also verified that the smart TV will initially roll out in India, and that the smartphone company is "working hard to launch OnePlus TV in North America, Europe and China", while OnePlus tries to "establish partnerships" with local and regional content providers.
+Lau also verified that the smartphone company was "working hard to launch OnePlus TV in North America, Europe and China", while OnePlus tries to "establish partnerships" with local and regional content providers.

-That September release date is a lot earlier than we had initially anticipated: in a December 2018 interview with India's daily newspaper Economic Times, Lau stated that there was no official deadline for launch, but that a 2020 release date was the rough plan.
+That September release date was a lot earlier than we had initially anticipated: in a December 2018 interview with India's daily newspaper Economic Times (opens in new tab), Lau stated that there was no official deadline for launch, but that a 2020 release date was the rough plan.

 Lau added: "India will be one of the first markets to get the OnePlus TV.
 It will be available through Amazon.
 We haven’t set a deadline as yet, as we want it to be the best there is."

-As we approach the launch date, more details around the OnePlus TV have started surfacing.
-GizmoChina was able to get its hands on a Google Play Developer Console listing of the OnePlus TV that revealed the internal specifications of the upcoming smart TV.
+A host of OnePlus TV specs did end up leaking ahead of the initial launch, with GizmoChina (opens in new tab) able to get its hands on a Google Play Developer Console listing of the OnePlus TV that revealed the internal specifications of the smart TV.

-The OnePlus TV will be powered by the MediaTek MT5670 processor.
+As predicted from this, the OnePlus TV is powered by the MediaTek MT5670 processor.
 This isn't particularly a well-known chipset, but has four cores clocked at 1.5GHz.
-The tetra-core Mali G51 GPU will take care of the graphics.
-The TV will have 3GB of RAM and will run a customized version of Android TV 9.
+The tetra-core Mali G51 GPU takes care of the graphics.
+The TV has 3GB of RAM and runs a customized version of Android TV 9.0.

 I am proud to share news about the dedicated picture processor for the #OnePlusTV.
 We built the Gamma Color Magic processor to bring you best-in-class image quality on our customized #QLED TV panel with widest color gamut.
 Can't wait for you to experience it! pic.twitter.com/DlQS8Y8jhnSeptember 4, 2019